 “Do you want anything else?”
 I asked.
 “I can put on a movie.”

 I registered her disappointment, but I was up against a deadline and the detailed work required focus.
 I sat down once again and the clacking of the keyboard filled the silence.
-For 15 seconds.
+For fifteen seconds.

 “Mom?
 Excuse me.”

-Her voice, from behind, carried recognition; she knew what she was doing, but couldn’t stop herself.
-I didn’t catch the rest of what she said; I was reading the three texts I’d just received.
+“No,” she answered emphatically.
+“I just . . .
+I have tonsil breath,” she stammered, referring to the unfortunate halitosis following a tonsillectomy.
+I didn’t catch the rest of what she said because I was reading the three texts I’d just received.
 My adrenaline rose as my shoulders tensed up to my ears.
 And my monkey-mind chanted away.
 Running.
 Out.
 Of.
 Time.

-“I know I’m talking a lot,” Sydney admitted.
+“I know I’m talking a lot,” Sydney admitted, “I, um . . .”

 “Oh, honey!”
 I jumped up and grabbed a Kleenex, wiping her nose and mouth quickly.
 “Swallow,” I said, holding the straw of her water jug to her mouth.
 “Breathe,” I directed.
 She cleared her throat repeatedly then took a shaky breath as she tried to calm herself.

-“I know we have a busy schedule?” she continued, shrugging and turning one palm up as if to say, ‘it is what it is,’ “but,” her small voice quivered, “you’re going to the gym and . . . ,” she paused, “And . . . and . . . and I just really . . . “
+“I know we have a busy schedule?” she continued, shrugging and turning one palm up as if to say, ‘it is what it is.’
+“But,” her small voice quivered, “you’re going to the gym and . . . you’re working . . .” she paused.
+“And . . .
+I just really . . . “

-I waited, my attention fully–and finally–and my daughter.
+I waited, my attention fully––finally––on my daughter.

+” . . . miss you.”
+The last two words came out high-pitched and barely audible.
 Her chin trembled.
-She tucked her head down and reaching her index finger underneath her glasses, and wiped fresh tears from her eyes.
-Lifting her head with a slow inhalation, she looked to see if I was watching, then choked out the words, “but, I . . . just . . .
+She tucked her head down and, reaching her index finger underneath her glasses, wiped fresh tears from her eyes.
+Lifting her head with a slow inhalation, she looked to see if I was watching, then choked out her final plea.
+I just . . .
 NEED . . . you!”
-And with that, she abandoned her fight to hold back the tide of her emotions.

-My fatal flaw?
-Everything has been a big rock; I’ve missed the distinction between size and texture and value.
-But now I know it just ain’t so.
-Obviously, Sydney is a bona fide big rock along with my other children and my husband.
-But, what about me?
-Is it possible to forgo some sand and pebbles to make room for a big rock of my own?
+My fatal flaw is that I see everything on my to-do list as a big rock.
+I’ve missed the distinctions.
+But now I know it isn’t so.
+Obviously, Sydney is a bona fide big rock, along with the rest of my children and my husband.
+But what about me?
+Is it possible to forgo some sand and pebbles and make room for a big rock of my own?
+Yes, emphatically, yes.
 I don’t know whose permission I’ve been waiting for.
 Who’s jar is it, anyway?
-In my 50th year, these shifting perceptions and realigning priorities influence my choices more than external expectations.
-The voice I’m attuning to now comes from within – not without – myself.

 I untangled from Sydney and pulled back to look at her puffy, reddened eyes.
 I sighed, smoothing her hair back from her face.
-Such a precious girl.
-My daughter.
+Such a precious girl, my daughter.

 “Do you want to watch a movie?”
 I asked.